Adam Kwasman: Early life and education

 Kwasman was born and raised in Tucson, Arizona.
 He earned his bachelor's degree (Cum Laude) from Tulane University, a master's degree in Economics from George Mason University, and a J.D. degree from the Arizona State University Sandra Day O'Connor College of Law.

 Career

-Kwasman worked at the Cato Institute’s Center for Constitutional Studies and interned on Capitol Hill for former Congressman Jim Kolbe.
-Kwasman worked in the United Kingdom for the RAND Corporation, assisting in their research of Islamic terrorism while studying at the Institute for Economics and Politics, a study abroad program in Cambridge, England.
+Kwasman interned on Capitol Hill for former Congressman Jim Kolbe.
 In 2009, Kwasman founded his own economic consulting firm advising both private companies and political clients.

-Kwasman later co-founded the law firm Wagner & Kwasman in Phoenix, Arizona where he practices personal injury and wrongful death law.
-Notably, Kwasman represented a former legislative aide in a suit against State Senator Wendy Rogers.
+From 2018 to 2023, Adam was a partner at Wagner & Kwasman, PLLC, where he successfully recovered millions of dollars for nearly a thousand personal injury clients, both pre-suit and in litigation.

+In December 2023, Adam founded Kwasman Law, creating a boutique model firm that provides white-glove service for a select number of personal injury clients.
+Kwasman Law’s success has come directly from Adam’s client-focused, personal approach, coupled with his experience in maximizing financial recovery.